coreyja/dotfiles/themer-theme/output/README.md

     " The background option must be set before running this command. colo ThemerVim

+## sublime-text

+1. Copy (or symlink) the generated theme files (`sublime-text/themer-sublime-text-dark.tmTheme`) to the `User/` packages folder (you can see where this folder is located by choosing the "Browse Packages..." menu option in Sublime Text).
+2. Choose the theme from the list of available color themes.

 ## vim-lightline

 Make sure that the `background` option is set in `.vimrc`.